Sit to Stand Exercise for Seniors: A Great Way to Improve Mobility

 The ability to stand up from a chair makes a huge difference in everyday life for seniors.
 It helps with essential activities like getting up from the toilet, out of bed, and out of a chair.

-That’s why the sit to stand exercise is probably the best of the mobility exercises for seniors.
+That’s why the sit-to-stand exercise is probably the best of the mobility exercises for seniors.

 It’s a functional exercise for that exact movement and strengthens leg, core, and back muscles.